RealWTBking/photon/README.md

 </div>

-Photon is a client-side modpack that dramatically improves performance on Minecraft 1.8.9-1.21.4 (1.21.5 Beta) across Fabric, Forge, NeoForge, and Quilt.
+Photon is a client-side modpack that dramatically improves performance on Minecraft 1.8.9-1.21.5 across Fabric, Forge, NeoForge, and Quilt.
 Photon is deliberately built with simplicity and compatibility in mind.
 As a result, Photon can be used as a framework for building larger, content-focused modpacks.

 <!--Download-->
 ## Download